Jeffrey Boam: Indiana Jones and the Last CrusadeIndiana Jones and the Last Crusade, the third film in the popular Indiana Jones series, went through a flimsy scripting process before Boam was hired to write a draft. As early as 1984, George Lucas was playing with the concept of having the fictional archeologist-adventurer encounter the fabled Holy Grail, the cup said to have been used by Jesus Christ during the Last Supper. Director Steven Spielberg rejected Lucas's script outlines, disliking the Grail idea. Screenwriter Diane Thomas wrote a haunted house story for Indiana Jones, but Spielberg said that after producing Poltergeist, he did not want to do a similar film. Lucas hired Chris Columbus to write a draft for the film, and he submitted Indiana Jones and the Lost City of Sun Wu Kung, a story with evil spirits, ghosts, and demons. Again, Spielberg rejected the story as not believable enough. Lucas convinced him to go back to the Holy Grail idea, and Menno Meyjes was hired to develop another screenplay. The new script focused on the Arthurian legend aspect of the Holy Grail. Although the script was not to the liking of Lucas and Spielberg, it had elements that eventually became part of the finished film: the Holy Grail, and the introduction of Indiana Jones's father, Henry Jones Sr.

 Boam, who was raised Catholic, used many religious themes and metaphors in his script for the film.
 In preparing the story, he studied grail literature, but ultimately invented new mythology.
 He made the grail a symbol for faith.
 He said, "I guess the major given of faith is that it can't be proved otherwise you don't need faith.
 So that is why I created the idea that the grail can't be removed (from its hiding place).
 You can find the grail, but you can't really prove that you found it."
 When Indiana Jones finally discovers the grail hidden among decoys, its knight guardian tells him that he will die if he drinks from the wrong cup.
 Boam said that this scene is a metaphor for "the one true God vs. false gods".
 He worried that the film's religious themes would face criticism from the general audience, as well as religious scholars.
-He was relieved when the criticism didn't appear, saying, "Nobody working on this movie was a religious scholar ...
+He was relieved when the criticism did not appear, saying, "Nobody working on this movie was a religious scholar ...
 I was wondering if the numerous allusions to Christ in Indiana Jones were going to put people off.
 I was afraid the kids in the audience would think it was not a very hip subject matter."Indiana Jones and the Last Crusade was a hit film, earning over $474 million worldwide.